dee-hub12/Training-and-Testing-Data/README.md

 # Training-and-Testing-Data
-understanding training and testing errors, implementing sample-splitting  and trying statistical prediction methods
+This project will help us understand training and testing error, implementing sample-splitting  and trying statistical prediction methods.